jaclu/tmux-packet-loss/README.md

 ## Recent changes

 - Losses are displayed, but no stats are saved for the first 30 seconds.
-This avoids getting initial errors before the network is re-established during a laptop resume saved into the history .
+This avoids getting initial errors before the network is re-established during a laptop resume saved into the history.
 - Fixed boolean parameter handling to allow for yes/no or true/false options.
 - Renamed variables and defaults to match the Tmux option names.
 - Refactored code into more task-isolated modules.